igor71/opencv-python-inference-engine/README.md

 ## Compiling from source

-I compiled it on Ubuntu 16.04 Linux Container.
+I compiled it on Ubuntu 16.04 Linux Docker Container with Python ver.
+3.6.8.
+No Python Virrtual ENV were used.
+Used system $PYTHONPATH

 ### Requirements